GitJer/Some_RPI-Pico_stuff/Button-debouncer/micropython_integrated/README.md

 cd /YOUR_PATH/micropython/ports/rp2
 ```

-Test that compiling it produces a working micropython.uf2
+Test that compiling it produces a working micropython binary:
 ```
 make clean
 make